-Paul has a style which usually involves him putting together interactive and lively workshops in which students become fully immersed.
+Paul has a style which involves him putting together interactive and lively workshops in which students become fully immersed.
 They come away with immediate practical tips that they can put into action.

 His key areas of expertise break down into the following areas:

 Employability – Impressing at interview and landing your first job

 This session looks at very practical steps that students can take to stand out from their competition and secure that very important first job.
 Paul comes armed with various techniques that can be applied immediately.
 His advice is always realistic and hard hitting.
 He brings additional evidence and opinions from a number of employers.
 This is a special session for students as it will set them on the path to career success.

 Event (Content) Design

 This lecture examines the key elements of event design.
 What should be considered?
 What can be left out?
 Why design is crucial to successful event delivery plus much more.
 In particular, Paul explores the importance of emotional connection and engagement techniques at events.